4% of $1 Million To Retire Early? Read The Unpopular Truth

 The biggest problem with this study was the time it was published and the data they used was from the 1926-1995 US historical return period.
 Stocks had just completed a massive 14 year bull run, and the post war period was exceptionally fruitful.

 Furthermore, the forward P/E of the S&P 500 was pushing 19 up until Feb 2020.
-All bets are off on what the real forward P/E is now with the COVID-19 crisis unfolding, but Schwab is forecasting 6.3% return on stocks over the next decade and they give their justifications behind that forecast in the article.
+Schwab forecasted a 6.3% return on stocks over the next decade at the time.

 It seems pretty clear that the portfolio return over the next 20 years will be much less than it was in the past up until the late nineties.